MISSION STATEMENT

 Recent roles have included Macbeth in Macbeth, Viola in Twelfth Night, Puck in A Midsummer Night’s Dream and Beatrice in Much Ado About Nothing.

-Sarah Wendy is currently pursuing a degree in Theatre Studies at Wellesley College under the mentorship of Diego Arciniegas and Marta Rainer.
+Sarah Wendy graduated from the Theatre Studies at Wellesley College under the mentorship of Diego Arciniegas and Marta Rainer and The Bristol Old Vic school in England.
+She currently resides in London pursuing her acting career.

 BOARD OF DIRECTORS